Twitter to depose Elon Musk next week – KION546

 Twitter to depose Elon Musk next week

-Twitter is set to depose Elon Musk on Sept.
-26 and 27 as part of ongoing litigation over their $44 billion acquisition deal, according to a court filing in the case.
+Twitter’s lawyers are set to question Elon Musk in a deposition that could last up to three day starting Sept.
+26 as part of ongoing litigation over their $44 billion acquisition deal, according to a court filing Tuesday.

-News of the deposition comes as Twitter co-founder and former CEO Jack Dorsey is set to be deposed Tuesday by lawyers for the company and Musk.
+The company’s lawyers will also depose Musk lieutenant Jared Birchall and lawyer Alex Spiro in the coming days, Tuesday filings show.
+News of the deposition plans comes as Twitter co-founder and former CEO Jack Dorsey is set to be deposed Tuesday by lawyers for the company and Musk.

-The two depositions are the latest sign that the legal battle between Musk and Twitter is heating up.
+The new depositions are the latest sign that the legal battle between Musk and Twitter is heating up.
 Peiter Zatko, the former head of security at Twitter who turned whistleblower, was also set to be deposed earlier this month.
 Zatko has accused the company of serious security vulnerabilities that put its users, investors and US national security at risk.
+The judge overseeing the acquisition dispute has ruled that Musk could add to his claims based on Zatko’s disclosure.

 Twitter has said that Zatko’s allegations paint a “false narrative” of the company and that Musk’s claims are “factually inaccurate, legally insufficient and commercially irrelevant.”